JimBell/DeepMirCut_Data/README.md

 # DeepMirCut_Data
-Dataset Generation Scripts for DeepMirCut
+Scripts used to gather data for DeepMirCut